1) What is VMware and what are their benefits?

 - It consists of the lowest layer which acts as an ESX server host

-- It also uses the virtual center server which keep tracks of all the VM associated images and manage it from one point
+- It also uses the virtual center server which keeps tracks of all the VM associated images and manages it from one point

 - VMWare infrastructure client, it enables the client to communicate with user’s applications that are running on VMware